tahosa/scoresaber-bot/README.md

 Developing
 ----------

 The recommended use is to set up to use `pyenv` or `virtualenv` (or both) to manage the python dependencies.
+Currently, the bot has been developed and tested using python 3.8.

 ```shell
 pyenv virtualenv python3 scoresaber-bot